 With the help of the sales forecast and anticipated expenses for a particular period under forecasting estimation, the firm projects the income statement.

-After that, the forecaster draws a projected balance sheet taking into consideration the expected future increase or decrease of the long-term funds, further acquisition or, disposal of fixed assets and, the estimated working capital items along with the reference of sales forecasts.
+After that, the forecaster draws a projected balance sheet considering the expected future increase or decrease of the long-term funds, further acquisition or disposal of fixed assets, the estimated working capital items, and the reference of sales forecasts.

-In conclusion, financial forecasting is crucial for undermining the business risks.
-Similarly, the selection of an appropriate financial forecasting method is equally important for deriving the successful results.1–3
+In conclusion, financial forecasting is crucial for undermining business risks.
+Similarly, selecting an appropriate financial forecasting method is equally important for deriving successful results.